T. J. Ward

-Terrell Ray "T. J." Ward Jr. (born December 12, 1986) is a former American football safety who played for eight seasons in the National Football League (NFL).
-He played college football at Oregon, and was drafted by the Cleveland Browns in the second round of the 2010 NFL Draft.
+Terrell Ray Williams "T. J." Ward Jr. (born December 12, 1986) is an American former professional football safety who played for eight seasons in the National Football League (NFL).
+He played college football for the Oregon Ducks, and was selected by the Cleveland Browns in the second round of the 2010 NFL draft.
 Ward also played for the Denver Broncos, with whom he won Super Bowl 50.

-Early years
+Early life

 Ward played high school football at prep powerhouse De La Salle during their 151-game winning streak.
 An injury early in his senior year deterred many scouts, leading him to walk-on with the Oregon Ducks.